Holdapp/bitrise-step-jira-build/README.md

 Additionally step can keep ticket history from failed/aborted builds.
 It uses Bitrise API to gather information about the commits from all aborted or failed builds preceding the current one.

+The step does not clone git repository by itself, instead it is using the one located at `$BITRISE_SOURCE_DIR`.
+Make sure repository is cloned before using it ([guide](https://devcenter.bitrise.io/en/steps-and-workflows/generic-workflow-recipes/cloning-a-git-repository.html)).

 ### Useful links
 - [About this step](https://www.holdapp.com/blog/bitrise-tests-made-easier-with-jira-build-step)